 5. Create a Branding Plan

 Your branding strategy and your communications strategy are related.
-Your branding plan will take into account everything from the colors and fonts you choose for your website to your website's tagline and the "feel" or theme you want your website to have (modern, classic, etc.).
-The content you create and share, your logo, and your organization's tagline all contribute to your brand and should support, not conflict, with one another.
+Your branding plan will take into account everything from the colors and fonts you choose for your website, to your website's tagline and the "feel" or theme you want your website to have (modern, classic, etc.).
+The content you create, your logo, and your organization's tagline all contribute to your brand and should support, not conflict, with one another.

-If you have the resources, consider investing in a logo.
+If you have the resources, it's worth investing in a custom logo.
 A unique logo will make the content you post recognizably yours.
-A logo will also make it easier to create a unified "look" across your website and your social media outlets.
-While you will want to create a branding strategy in tandem with creating your website, if your organization is new, you may want to hold off on a logo until you are clear on the direction your organization is heading.
+A logo will also make it easier to create a unified "look" across your website and social media outlets.
+Ultimately, you will want to create a branding strategy in tandem with creating your website.
+However, if your organization is new, you may want to hold off on a logo until you are clear on the direction your organization is heading.
 In the meantime, you can create a temporary branding strategy by using consistent colors and font styles for your posted content.

 6. Schedule Periodic Reviews

-It is a lot of work to establish and maintain an online presence.
+It's a lot of work to establish and maintain an online presence.
 Setting up the accounts is relatively easy.
-The hard part is maintaining everything, making sure that your website works as it should, and that your social media accounts are continuously sending out content your audience will find interesting.
+The hard part is maintaining everything and ensuring that your social media accounts are continuously sending out relevant content.